cubpack34/cubpack34.com/content/docs/ceremonies/aol-crossover-ceremony.md

 **CUBMASTER:** The third candle, Yellow, stands for the Arrow of Light.
 The arrow’s shaft is straight and narrow, just as is the path that you Scouts should follow throughout your life.
 Its tip points the way to success in all that you do.
 It is pointing to the right, a symbol that nothing should be left undone.
 If it is within your power to do it, see that it is done.
 And lastly, this is the symbol of the seven rays of the sun, one for each day of the week; this is to remind you that every day is a new day, a day to Do Your Best in everything.

-**CUBMASTER:** Each boy has blazed his own trail toward the Arrow of Light award, and now the Arrow of Light will help them remember their promise to keep the Spirit of Cub Scouting alive.
+**CUBMASTER:** Each scout has blazed their own trail toward the Arrow of Light award, and now the Arrow of Light will help them remember their promise to keep the Spirit of Cub Scouting alive.
 Scouts, do you promise to let its light shine forth from you, to set an example for others to follow in your footsteps, to set your eye on the Eagle and never waiver?
 If so please say "We Do"

 > Wait for parents to respond